nodejs/node-addon-api/CONTRIBUTING.md

  compile and run all tests under folders threadsafe_function and typed_threadsafe_function and also the objectwrap.cc file
     npm run unit --filter='*function objectwrap'

+As an alternative, `ninja` can be used to build the tests.
+Please follow the instructions in [Build with ninja](doc/contributing/build_with_ninja.md).

 ## Debug

 To run the **node-addon-api** tests with `--debug` option: